 Named in honor of William L. Dambach, a longtime friend and supporter of the College, Dambach Hall was one of the first buildings on campus.
 In 1990, the building was renovated and enlarged to become our main classroom building.
-In addition to classrooms, the east wing houses the Gospel Center Memorial Chapel, an auditorium that can seat over 500.
+In addition to classrooms, the east wing houses the Office of Admissions and the Gospel Center Memorial Chapel, an auditorium that can seat over 175.